Skip to content

 ~~ [PTool]: Thanks for using P! ~~

-The P checker on finding a bug generates two artifacts (highlighted in the expected output above):
+The P checker on finding a bug generates two artifacts:

-1. A textual trace file (e.g., ClientServer_0_0.txt) that has the readable error trace representing the sequence of steps from the intial state to the error state.
+Textual trace (*.txt) Readable error trace showing the sequence of steps (messages sent, received, machines created) from the initial state to the error state

-2. A schedule file (e.g., ClientServer_0_0.schedule) that can be used to replay the error trace and single step through the P program with the generated error trace for debugging.
+Schedule file (*.schedule) Can be used to replay the error trace and single-step through the P program for debugging

-The *.txt file contains a textual error trace representing the sequence of steps (i.e, messages sent, messages received, machines created) from the initial state to the final error state.
-In the end of the error trace is the final error message, for example, in the case of ClientServer example above, you must see the following in the end of the error trace.
+The *.txt file contains the sequence of steps from the initial state to the final error state.
+At the end of the trace is the error message, for example:

 In most cases, you can ignore the stack trace and information below the ErrorLog.